hckrngnr/thc/README.md

 # SECTION 10: ONE-PAGE SUMMARY

-## HackerChat: The Most Secure Messaging Platform Ever Built
+## THC - The Hacker Chat: The Most Secure Messaging Platform Ever Built

 ### The Problem:
 Other messaging apps protect your messages but expose everything else — your IP address, location, communication patterns, and encryption keys stored in software.
 True privacy requires protecting the complete picture.

 ### The Solution:
-HackerChat combines five layers of proven security technology into one seamless platform:
+THC - The Hacker Chat combines five layers of proven security technology into one seamless platform:

 | Layer | Technology | Protection |
 |-------|------------|------------|